On soft capacities, quasi-stationary distributions and the pathwise approach to metastability: Abstract

 \section{Abstract}

 Motivated by the study of the metastable stochastic Ising model at subcritical temperature and in the limit of a vanishing magnetic field, we extend the notion of $(\kappa, \lambda)$-capacities between sets, as well as the associated notion of soft-measures, to the case of {\it overlapping} sets.
-We recover their essentials properties, sometimes in a stronger form or in a simpler way, relying on weaker hypotheses.
-These properties allow to write the main quantities associated with reversible metastable dynamics, e.g.\ asymptotic transition and relaxation time, in terms of objects satisfying two-sided variational principles.
-We also make the connection with the classical ``pathwise approach''.
+We recover their essential properties, sometimes in a stronger form or in a simpler way, relying on weaker hypotheses.
+These properties allow to write the main quantities associated with reversible metastable dynamics, e.g.\ asymptotic transition and relaxation times, in terms of objects that are associated with two-sided variational principles.
+We also clarify the connection with the classical ``pathwise approach'' by referring to temporal means on the appropriate time scale.

 {\it MSC 2010:} primary: 60J27, 60J45, 60J75; secondary: 82C20.

 {\it Keywords:} Soft capacity, soft measure, quasi-stationary measure, restricted ensemble, metastabitlity, potential theory, relaxation time.